tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Preferred Label: has Expected Response
 - Definition: Text describing the logic to be followed by an implementation of a Specification specifying the values of ResponseStatus and ResponseResults that should be produced from the evaluation of input InformationElements.
 - Range xsd:string
 - Notes: The description of the logic of a test Specification.
-An expected response is expected to be a data property of a Specification
+An expected response is expected to be a data property of a Specification.

 ********************